alexkim/ames-housing-cython/README.md

 # Ames Housing Price Prediction

-A Cython implementation of basic machine learning techniques on the Ames Housing dataset.
-Based on Python implementations in a [previous project](https://github.com/CerJesus/CS221FinalProject).
+A Cython implementation of cross-validated ridge regression on the Ames Housing dataset.
+Based on a Python implementation in a [previous project](https://github.com/CerJesus/CS221FinalProject).